 Countries banned gatherings, tightened their borders, and many have now seen various lockdowns for months.
 Some things are slowly starting to open up, but seeing live music still remains a rare treat.

-As many of us are continuing to stay at home to work, self-isolate and look after the family, we’re lucky that many major classical concerts and events are being held without audiences and streamed online for us to see – for free in many cases – something that brings comfort, solidarity and some beautiful relief in trying times.
+As some of us are continuing to stay at home to work, self-isolate and look after the family, things may be slowly opening up and going live around the world, but we’re lucky that many major classical concerts and events are being held without audiences and streamed online for us to see – for free in many cases.
+It’s something that continues to bring comfort, solidarity and some beautiful relief in trying times...

 8 March – 8 June: Baroque choir and orchestra, Armonico Consort, presents an on-demand series of online concerts featuring sumptuous early music by the likes of Victoria, Byrd and Bach.
 Once you have your tickets, these beautiful performances are available to watch for 30 days.